Tell Me More ↓## **Job Details**

 JPL is unique among NASA Centers in that its staff are Caltech employees yet can access NASA technical resources.
 Cross-discipline teamwork is standard here: colleagues across JPL's science and engineering organizations and on Caltech's academic campus often work together.
 Learning to speak and understand other disciplines' languages is a doorway to the creativity needed to do what has not been done before.
 JPL staff are encouraged to create mission concepts that address humanity's core questions through a combination of science and technology.
 They are supported in developing ideas into proposals and hardware and in communicating funded missions' results to the scientific community and the broader public.
 JPL seeks to employ scientists and engineers who are passionate about lifelong learning and excited to both contribute to and lead team efforts.
 We emphasize the importance of partnering across discipline boundaries and creating a friendly constructive work environment to overcome space exploration's challenges.
 The Postdoctoral scholars at JPL benefit from an informal mentoring network an annual conference showcasing their results a dedicated seminar series exposure to diverse career paths and social connections across the JPL and Caltech community for advice on housing childcare and other aspects of living in southern California.

-Applicants may be subject to additional program requirements by NASA.
-Postdoctoral Scholar positions are awarded for a minimum of one-year period and may be renewed up to a maximum of three years.
-Candidates should submit the following to this site: CV representative publications contact information for three references and a cover letter stating their research accomplishments and interests
+Applicants may be subject to [additional program requirements](https: postdocs.jpl.nasa.gov prospective-postdocs eligibility ) by NASA.
+Postdoc positions are awarded for a minimum of one-year period and may be renewed up to a maximum of three years.
+Candidates should submit the following to this site: CV representative publications contact information for three references and a cover letter stating their research accomplishments and interests.

 JPL has a catalog of benefits and perks that span from the traditional to the unique.
 This includes a variety of health dental vision wellbeing and retirement plans paid time off learning rideshare childcare flexible schedule parental leave and many more.
 Our focus is on work-life balance and living healthy fulfilling lives as we Dare Mighty Things Together.
 For benefits eligible positions benefits are effective the first day of the month coincident with or immediately following the employee’s start date.